Pavel Buhre / Павел Буре

 Pavel Buhre watches were awarded top prizes in numerous national and international exhbitions, including silver at the 1889 World's Fair in Paris, and gold at the same fair in the year 1900.
 Buhre produced everything from standard timepieces for the general public to solid gold chronographs, with prices ranging from two rubles to several thousand.
 Buhre's prolific success is evident in his command of the market: at the beginning of the 20th century, Buhre claimed roughly 20% of the Russian market, and manufactured some 70% of all government-ordered timepieces

 In 1918, a year after the Bolshevik Revolution, the entire Soviet industrial infrastructure was nationalized.
 All independent watchmaking workshops were confiscated by the State, and the original owners were eventually forced to withdraw from the market.
-Buhre moved away from Russian, but continued to work in Switzerland under the name Paul Buhré.
+Buhre moved away from Russia, but continued to work in Switzerland under the name Paul Buhré.
 By 1922, the entire Soviet watchmaking industry had become part of the State Trust of Precision Mechanics, also known as Gostrest Tochmeh.

 Caliber: Swiss Year: ca. 1910